Benjamin Moore Lenox Tan HC-44: Undertones & Real Home Use

 The Best Warm White Paint Colors from Benjamin Moore

-IS LENOX TAN A GOOD EXTERIOR PAINT COLOR?
+IS IT A GOOD EXTERIOR PAINT COLOR?

 It’s not a hard no; it’s just a ‘be careful.’
 Like interior finishes, many exterior finishes cater more to a beige with orange-pink.
 Often, Lenox Tan picks up a bit too much yellow-green to do the job.